gbadev-org/gbadev-org.github.io/docs/getting-started.md

 libgba is another library provided by devkitPro, but it isn't as recommended as using libtonc.

+If you want to use a completely different library than libtonc or libgba, you can try [sdk-seven](https://github.com/LunarLambda/sdk-seven).

 If you don't want to use devkitARM, there are some alternatives.
-For example, check [gba-toolchain](https://github.com/felixjones/gba-toolchain), which also supports libtonc and libgba.
+For example, check [gba-toolchain](https://github.com/felixjones/gba-toolchain), which also supports libtonc and libgba, and it uses CMake instead of Makefiles.

-If you want to use a completely different library than libtonc or libgba, you can try [sdk-seven](https://github.com/LunarLambda/sdk-seven).
+[[meson-gba](https://github.com/LunarLambda/meson-gba) is another option.
+It uses the Meson build system, it integrates many of the libraries mentioned before (with bugfixes that devkitPro doesn't have), and it supports different compilers and runtime libraries.
+If you're using sdk-seven, you should really consider using this.

 Some tutorials out there mention [DevKit Advance](https://devkitadv.sourceforge.net/).
 This is a very outdated toolchain (the last release was in 2003!), don't use it!
 Use devkitARM instead, which